xyleth/thebesDocs/content/characterCreation/ego.markdown

 **_Savvy_** – Your personality’s ability to smoothly interact with others
 **_Willpower_** – Your ego’s stability, resistance to degradation over time

-Your six Ego tats are generated using the following point-buy method:
+Your six Ego stats are generated using the following point-buy method:

 - You have 5 points to spend.
 - All stats begin at +0.